lusend/website/src/index.md

 #### `custom`

 If set to `true`, the content would have no presets.
-This is uesful when injecting HTML and no default classes/layout is desired.
+This is useful when injecting HTML and no default classes/layout is desired.
 Defaults to `false`.

 #### `author`